informalsystems/atomkraft/INSTALLATION.md

 ## Optional dependencies

-Atomkraft is used to test Cosmos-SDK based blockchains.
+Atomkraft is a tool for end-to-end testing of Cosmos SDK based blockchains.
-You will need to obtain the binary of the blockchain you want to test.
+You will need to obtain the binary of a blockchain you want to test.
 In order to use the full power of Atomkraft, you also need [`java` 17 or newer](https://apalache.informal.systems/docs/apalache/installation/jvm.html), for running the Apalache model checker.